 4. Stay Nimble

 With new platforms like Lemon8 or decentralized apps like Farcaster emerging, being adaptable is key.
-This doesn’t mean hopping on every trend but testing new formats or platforms early can help creators spot where their communities are organically shifting.
+This doesn’t mean hopping on every trend, but testing new formats or platforms early can help creators spot where their communities are organically shifting.
 Think of it as market research in real time.

 What This Means for Brands